BradHutchings/Mmojo-Server-v2/instructions/401-Download-Models.md

-## 301. Download Models
+## 401. Download Models

 ### About this Step
 In this step, we will download some `gguf` files we will need from Hugging Face and copy them to our Mmojo share for later use.

-If you already have models downloaded and copied to your Mmojo share, please proceed to: [302.
-Copy Models](302-Copy-Models.md).
+If you would like to convert some Hugging Face models, please proceed to [410.
+Convert Models](410-Convert-Models.md).

 **Where:** Perform this step in both your x86_64 and your aarch64 (arm64) build environments.

 **Shortcut:** [Scroll down](#shortcut-download-models).

-***Note:** This step will be going away soon.
-The 400 section is about creating `.gguf` models from Hugging Face models.
-It will be supplemented with some `mm-` scripts to backup and restore models to/from your Mmojo Share.*

 ---
 <details>